Featured Researcher - Archive

 Recent Publications:

-Rebecca Mitchell (NREL)
+Rebecca Mitchell (NLR)

 Rebecca is the lead of the Resource, Training, and Education topic for the Heliostat Consortium (HelioCon), for which she leads the development of an online resource database to make Concentrating Solar Power knowledge more accessible.
 She also develops drone-based heliostat optical metrology technology under the HelioCon metrology topic area and serves as a technical monitor for Northeastern University’s HelioCon awarded RFP project to develop CSP research and educational experiences for university students and the public.